What does Occupy Medical do?

 What kind of items do you need donated regularly?

-We have a wish list on this website.
+We have a donation wish list on this website.
 Our high priority needs always include: socks, vitamins, packaged food or food made in a certified kitchen, hygiene supplies and more socks.

 Can you take prescription or expired meds?